mano-at-sdsc/published-documentation/Quickstart.md

 `pip3 install cfde-submit`

-To use the tool, give it the path to the directory containing all 22 tables plus the [required JSON schema file](https://osf.io/c63aw/):
+To use the tool, give it the path to the directory containing all TSV files plus the [required JSON schema file](https://osf.io/c63aw/):

 `cfde-submit run PATH/TO/DIRECTORY`